weecology/data-sharing-paper/data_sharing_ms.md

 While this type of data is known and recorded in most studies (e.g, in field notebooks, on maps) it is frequently not included with the data.
 In general, if you have collected additional data or notes about a study organism or field site, there is a good chance that it will be useful to someone else, so including it with your data when you share it is a good idea.
 This kind of information can be included either as part of the data itself (e.g., in a new column or an additional table) or can be included in the metadata (e.g., the geographic location of the study site).
-For geographic data it is also important to include the datum (e.g., WGS-84) and sufficient precision (e.g., 4 decimals places if using decimal degress) to allow the data to be combined with other geographic datasets.
+For geographic data it is also important to include the datum (e.g., WGS-84) and sufficient precision (e.g., 4 decimals places if using decimal degrees) to allow the data to be combined with other geographic datasets.

 When this data is included in a dataset it is often included as codes or abbreviations (e.g., DS instead of _Dipodomys spectabilis_, or site names instead of geographic coordinates).
 This can be useful for the data collector because it reduces data entry (e.g., typing a 1 into a plot column instead of entering both the latitude and longitude) and redundancy (e.g., a single column for a species ID rather than separate columns for family, genus, and species).